Module eyecite.models

 Expand source code

-Return citation with corrected reporter.
+Return citation with corrected reporter and standardized page

 Expand source code